 Any blow to the head, face or neck, or somewhere else on the body that causes a sudden jarring of the head may cause a concussion.
 Examples include getting body -checked in hockey or hitting one's head on the floor in gym class.

-The linked resources below are available for download by any and everyone.
+The linked resources below are available for download by anyone and everyone.
 The more education we can share in the area of concussion prevention and our CONCUSSION AWARENESS PROGRAM, the better.

 Thank you for your participation in this important initiative.